11 Best Types of Siding for Every Homeowner (Pros and Cons)

 7. Wood Composite Siding

-Pros: Looks like the real thing, at a fraction of the cost.
+• Pros: Looks like the real thing, at a fraction of the cost.

-Cons: Moisture is its sworn enemy — causing mold and mildew if moisture is trapped behind the siding.
+• Cons: Moisture is its sworn enemy, causing mold and mildew if moisture is trapped behind the siding.

 Other wood sidings include cedar shakes, engineered wood, and board and batten.
 Cedar lasts up to 100 years and ages gracefully.
 It might be the most maintenance-free one of them all.
-Board and batten or slats can give your home’s exterior a beautiful aesthetic not often seen by using basic shingles.
+Board and batten or slats can give your home’s exterior a beautiful aesthetic, not often seen by using basic shingles.
 It’s wood siding that has been manufactured to only look real, but is in fact made of a blend of materials.
 Manufactured wood siding is great because it is a mere fraction of the cost of real wood.
 Not to mention, it requires much less maintenance!
-Just make sure you keep moisture out from behind the siding as it can easily cause mold and mildew.
+Just make sure you keep moisture out from behind the siding, as it can easily cause mold and mildew.

 8. Metal Siding

-Pros: Low maintenance, resistance to bugs and fire, and environmentally-friendly.
+• Pros: Low maintenance, resistance to bugs and fire, and environmentally-friendly.

-Cons: Potential for rust in wet or coastal climates.
+• Cons: Potential for rust in wet or coastal climates.
 Lighter metals, like aluminum, can be prone to dents and damage.

 Metal siding is also resistant to bugs, mold, and fire.
 While metal siding is quite durable, it can be susceptible to rust (for steel siding) or dents (primarily for aluminum siding).
 The good news is, homeowners don’t need to worry about termites or any pesky rodents chewing through their steel siding.
-Plus, metal siding can be manufactured to imitate any other types of siding, but with that added benefit of durability and long life.
+Plus, metal siding can be manufactured to imitate any other type of siding, but with the added benefit of durability and long life.

 9. Fiber Cement Siding

-Pros: Versatile design (can be painted over), durable, very long-lasting.
+• Pros: Versatile design (can be painted over), durable, very long-lasting.
 Some manufacturers offer anywhere from a 30 to 50-year warranty on fiber cement siding!

-Cons: More expensive than vinyl, high-maintenance, and low R-value.
+• Cons: More expensive than vinyl, high-maintenance, and low R-value.

 Fiber cement siding is a high-quality material that can look and act like vinyl siding, cement siding, and wood siding — but with added durability.
 Fiber cement siding is manufactured to withstand the elements and keep your home safe and secure without sacrificing the look.